rustshop/flakebox/docs/building-new-project.md

-# Tutorial: Rustbox in a New Project
+# Tutorial: Flakebox in a New Project

 In this tutorial we will: